AmirShib/Projects/gpt_business_analyst/README.md

 8. Ask your questions

 # Other References 🔗
-<p>The main LG Agent used:<a href="https://python.langchain.com/en/latest/modules/agents/toolkits/examples/vectorstore.html">Langchain VectorStore Agents
+<p>The main Agent used:<a href="https://python.langchain.com/en/latest/modules/agents/toolkits/examples/vectorstore.html">Langchain VectorStore Agents
 </a></p>